craftcms/docs/docs/nitro/commands.md

 : The name of the machine to use.
 Defaults to `nitro-dev`.

 `--php-version`
 : The PHP version to restart.
+If omitted, the machine’s default PHP version is used.

 ## `php start`